swcarpentry/python-novice-gapminder/_episodes/18-style.md

 We may highlight some points:
 *   document your code
-*   use clear, miningful variable names
+*   use clear, meaningful variable names
 *   use white-space, *not* tabs, to indent lines